demisto/content/Packs/Core/Playbooks/playbook-External_Login_Password_Spray_README.md

+Playbook Overview:
-This playbook investigates and responds to external login password sprays.
-It starts by enriching the external IP, allowing early containment.
-It then fetches event information to learn more about the attack - how it was executed and whether it succeeded or not.
+This playbook is designed to investigate and respond to external login password sprays.
+It enriches the external IP to enable early containment, retrieves event information, and determines how the attack was carried out and whether it was successful.

+Playbook Stages:
+Early Containment:
+With analyst approval, the playbook will block the malicious external IP address involved in the password spray attack, limiting the attacker's ability to continue their actions.

+Investigation:
-For remediation, the playbook checks for RemoteInteractive (RDP) sessions to close, and allows the analyst to expire the password of any users that successfully logged in as part of the attack.
+The playbook analyzes the timestamps of the login attempts to detect patterns, checks whether any logons were successful, and retrieves the Risk Score for users who successfully logged in as part of the attack.

+Containment:
+Based on the user’s risk level, the playbook will expire the user’s password to prevent further unauthorized access and terminate any active RDP sessions for the affected user.

+Requirements:
+For response actions, the following integrations are required: Active Directory (AD), PAN-OS, and the Core - IR integration.

 ## Dependencies